TOAST-DOCS/Leaderboard/en/api-guide.md

 ## Get API

-### Get user count in factor
+### Get User Counts in Factor

-원하는 한개의 Factor 에 등록된 User의 수 를 조회합니다.
+The number of registered users at a factor of choice can be searched.

 **[Method, URI]**